PricelessToolkit/MailBoxGuard/README.md

 ```

 This automation is set up to notify a mobile device when new mail is detected in the mailbox.
+This setup ensures that whenever new mail is detected by the mailbox sensor, a high-priority notification with relevant details and an image is sent to the specified mobile device.
 The details of the automation are as follows:

 #### Trigger
 - **Platform:** State